ausilianapoli/HAR-CNN-Keras/README.md

 ### Dataset
-In these experiments we used a dataset built collecting data of accelerometer using the STEVAL-STLKT01V1 development kit and measuring in \pm{mg}.
+In these experiments we used a dataset built collecting data of accelerometer using the STEVAL-STLKT01V1 development kit and measuring in *mg*.
 These activities include:
 * Downstairs;
 * Upstairs;
 * Walking.

 The number of samples is 0000 divided into:
 * 0000 for Downstairs;
 * 0000 for Upstairs;